-Founded in 1982, Autodesk makes computer-aided design (CAD) software for engineering, construction, and architecture companies.
+Founded in 1982 by John Walker and growing into one of the industry's behemoths, Autodesk (NASDAQ:ADSK) makes computer-aided design (CAD) software for engineering, construction, and architecture companies.

 Autodesk is best known for its flagship software, AutoCAD, which is used to design buildings, cars, and bridges.
 Being the first CAD software to run on PC, AutoCAD by Autodesk accelerated the shift from paper-based engineering designs to digital designs.
 Paper-based designs were error-prone, difficult to keep up to date and made cooperation between teams hard.
 Autodesk and its collection of design tools have made these problems a thing of the past.
 AutoCAD not only makes edits easy but also allows designers and architects to create a library of components that can be reused later, making the design process much more efficient.